swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 home directory if you are not already there.
 Then enter the
 command:

-    ls 2012-10-gmu-shell
+    ls 2012-11-uh

-This will list the contents of the `2012-10-gmu-shell` directory without you having to navigate there.
+This will list the contents of the `2012-11-uh` directory without you having to navigate there.

-    ls 2012-10-gmu-shell/data
+    ls 2012-11-uh/fits_data

-This prints the contents of `data/`.
+This prints the contents of `fits_data/`.
 The `cd` command works in a similar way.
 Try entering:

-    cd 2012-10-gmu-shell/data
+    cd 2012-11-uh/fits_data

-and you will jump directly to `data` without having to go through the intermediate directory.
+and you will jump directly to `fits_data` without having to go through the intermediate directory.

 ## Full vs. Relative Paths